Error Analysis of Triangular Optimal Transport Maps for Filtering: Error analysis for conditional OT

 \subsubsection{Fast rate}

-In this section, we aim to improve the statistical estimation rate in \eqref{disp-slow-rate} from $\mathcal{O}(N^{-1/2})$ to $\mathcal{O}(N^{- \frac{2}{2 + \gamma}})$.
-We achieve this by extending the proof technique of \cite[Thm.
+In this section, we improve the statistical estimation rate in \eqref{disp-slow-rate} from $\mathcal{O}(N^{-1/2})$ to $\mathcal{O}(N^{- \frac{2}{2 + \gamma}})$ by extending the proof technique of \cite[Thm.
 3.15]{chewi2024statistical} to the conditional setting.
-To do so, we impose more stringent assumptions, in particular requiring $\eta$ and $\nu$ to satisfy certain Poincar{\'e} inequalities and $\F$ to satisfy stronger regularity conditions in addition to \Cref{assump: slow rate}. \begin{assumption} It holds that: \begin{enumerate}
+To do so, we impose more stringent assumptions, in particular requiring $\eta$ and $\nu$ to satisfy certain Poincar{\'e} inequalities and $\F$ to satisfy stronger regularity conditions.